nikpournastaran/SoftMET_Simulation/README.md

-# SoftMET: Soft-membership Mixed Effects Trees
+# SoftMET: Soft Mixed Effects Trees

 This repository contains the implementation and simulation study of the **SoftMET** algorithm.
 This approach integrates attention-based soft-partitioning within a 3-Trees mixed-effects framework to capture complex non-linearities in clustered data.